Pbein/ChompChew2.0/README.md

 If you encounter any issues:

 1. Check the [health endpoint](http://localhost:3000/api/health) for system status
-2. Review the setup guides for [Supabase](SUPABASE_SETUP.md) and [Redis](REDIS_SETUP.md)
+2. Review the [setup guides](docs/setup/) for configuration issues
+3. Consult the [documentation index](docs/README.md) for comprehensive guides
-3. Verify all environment variables are configured correctly
+4. Verify all environment variables are configured correctly
-4. Check the browser console and server logs for error messages
+5. Check the browser console and server logs for error messages

 ---